michaelbull/ModBot/README.md

 ------------

 Automated moderation for VBulletin based forums using the [VBulletin Mobile API][api].
-This application makes use of the mobile API included in VBulletin forums running version 4.1 and later.
-The mobile API must be enabled by the administrator and an API key must be generated.
+This application makes use of the Mobile API included in VBulletin forums running version 4.1 and later.
+The Mobile API must be enabled by the administrator and an API key must be generated.

-The full list of available methods that the mobile API may utilise can be found [here][methodlist].
+The full list of available methods that the Mobile API may utilise can be found [here][methodlist].

 The application has been developed using the [Model–view–controller][mvc]